getindata/flink-sql-runner/README.md

       `kafka`.`some-kafka-input-table`
   WHERE
       `column_d` = 'SOME_VALUE'
-flinkProperties: {}
+flinkProperties: { }
 ```

 - `name`: The unique name of the query.
 This value is used to identify the job in monitoring, in internal state storage
   etc.
 - `description`: Query description.
 - `target-table`: Flink SQL table where the query results are put into.
 See [Job output](#job-output).
-- `sql`: Flink SQL query that will be run by flink-sql-emr-runner.
+- `sql`: Flink SQL query that will be run by flink-sql-runner.
 - `flinkProperties`: Flink properties specific for the query.
 Default properties are defined in `job-template.yaml`
   file.
 The defaults can be overwritten if needed.
   See [Flink Configuration](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/config/).